Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 He obtained his freedom by 1651 and became a landowner, opening him up to participate socially and economically.
 He had 4 white and 1 black indentured servant, and eventually obtained legal ownership of a man named John Casor.

 ### Crispus Attucks and the Boston Massacre (March 5, 1770)
-Crispus Attucks was a sailor and dockworker living in Boston during a confrontation between British soldiers and American colonist, known as the Boston Massacre.
-It is widely believed that Crispus, who was among the protesters, was the first person shot by the British making him the first casualty of the American Revolutionary War.
+Crispus Attucks was a sailor and dockworker who became a symbol of resistance in Boston during a confrontation between British soldiers and American colonist.
+The boiling tensions became fatal and Attucks and other protesters were fatally shot by the British.
+It is widely accepted that Crispus was the first casualty of the American Revolutionary War.

 ![Crispus Attucks](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/crispus_attucks3.png)